Initial Load Performance Tuning

 session.execute_write(load_batch, chunk)

-Adjust chunk sizes dynamically based on dbms.memory.heap.used and db.pagecache.hit_ratio.
-For datasets exceeding 100M nodes, consider offline bulk loading via neo4j-admin import and reserve the Python driver for online, transactional ingestion where ACID guarantees are mandatory.
+Adjust chunk sizes based on observed heap pressure (monitor via Neo4j JMX or neo4j-admin server report).
+For datasets exceeding 100M nodes, consider offline bulk loading via neo4j-admin database import and reserve the Python driver for online, transactional ingestion where ACID guarantees are mandatory.
 Refer to the Neo4j Python Driver 5.x Manual for updated routing and session management patterns.

 Observability, Error Handling & Rollback

 Production pipelines require deterministic failure modes and transparent telemetry.
-Implement structured logging with correlation IDs, track batch success/failure rates, and expose driver metrics to Prometheus via the Prometheus Documentation integration patterns.
+Implement structured logging with correlation IDs, track batch success/failure rates, and expose driver metrics to Prometheus following standard instrumentation patterns.
 When a transaction fails, leverage idempotent MERGE operations and checkpoint offsets to enable safe retries without duplication.

 Wrap critical batches in explicit transaction boundaries and implement automated rollback mechanisms.
-If catastrophic failures occur during the load, restore from pre-ingestion snapshots using neo4j-admin backup and restore workflows.
+If catastrophic failures occur during the load, restore from pre-ingestion snapshots using neo4j-admin database restore.
 Maintain point-in-time recovery capability and document recovery runbooks before initiating the load.
 Validate data integrity continuously by running aggregation queries that compare source checksums against graph property distributions and relationship cardinality.
+See the Neo4j Operations Manual on Backup & Restore for snapshot and restore procedures.

 Cutover Execution & Legacy Decommissioning